 Understanding a disease is the first step toward finding the right care.
 Get the facts about kidney cancer, including the different types, how it starts and who’s at risk.

-You have two kidneys, one on each side of the back above the waist.
-Kidneys filter blood, and the waste is carried in the urine, which is produced by microscopic tubules.
-Urine flows into the ureter tubes and down into the bladder.
 Cancer arises from the microscopic tubules inside the kidney.
-Although kidney cancer usually grows as a single mass within the kidney, a kidney may contain more than one tumor, or tumors may be found in both kidneys.
+Although kidney cancer usually grows as a single mass within the kidney, a kidney may contain more than one tumor or tumors may be found in both kidneys.

 Surgery offers the highest chance for successful treatment when kidney cancer has not spread.
 Once the cancer has spread beyond the kidney, the chance for successful treatment becomes much lower.
 Since 2006, new-generation drugs called targeted therapies have become available to control the cancer more successfully than prior medications.